WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 ### Suspendable functions

-We use the `Suspendable` marker to signal to WebAssembly that a given function should cause a suspension of WebAssembly execution.
+We use the `Suspendable` constructor to signal to WebAssembly that a given import should cause a suspension of WebAssembly execution.

-#### `WebAssembly.suspending`(*`func`*)
+#### `new WebAssembly.Suspending(`*`func`*`)`

-The `WebAssembly.suspending` function takes a JavaScript `Function` as an argument and returns a `WebAssembly.Suspending` object, with the *`func`* argument embedded as the value of the hidden `wrappedFunction` property.
+The `WebAssembly.Suspending` constructor takes a JavaScript `Function` as an argument which is embedded in the `Suspending` object as the value of the hidden `wrappedFunction` property.

->Note the *`func`* argument is expected to be a *JavaScript function*.
-This allows us to ignore certain so-called corner cases in the usage of JSPI: in particular there is no special handling of WebAssembly functions passed to `WebAssembly.suspending`.
+>Note that *`func`* is expected to be a *JavaScript function*.
+This allows us to ignore certain so-called corner cases in the usage of JSPI: in particular there is no special handling of WebAssembly functions passed to `WebAssembly.Suspending`.

 1. If IsCallable(*func*) is `false`, throw a `TypeError` exception.
 1. Let *suspendingProto* be `WebAssembly.Suspendable.%prototype%`